 Publication Date: January 29, 2017

-Affliction surrounds twenty-six-year old Seanna Burges, a paramedic who wakes up during a Zombie invasion.
-In a scene similar to your favorite Zombie movie, people are trying to get away from their now mindless neighbors who have been infected.
-Unsure of what’s going on, Seanna’s partner Rodney “Ronnie” Bowen arrives to explain to her what’s going on and the danger of going outside.
+Affliction surrounds twenty-six-year-old Seanna Burges, a paramedic who wakes up during a Zombie invasion.
+In a scene similar to your favorite zombie movie, people are trying to escape their now mindless, infected neighbors.
+Seanna’s partner Rodney “Ronnie” Bowen arrives to explain to her what’s going on and the danger of going outside.
 Seanna isn’t trying to hear it.
-The phone lines are down and she has not heard from her boyfriend Graham.
+The phone lines are down, and she has not heard from her boyfriend, Graham.
 After going back and forth, the two eventually leave the apartment and fight off zombies on their way to Seanna’s car in true Walking Dead fashion.

 I was excited to read this book.
-The amazing cover and professional production had me digging in.
+The fantastic cover and professional production had me digging in.
 I enjoyed the beginning of this novel.
-It took off in true Zombie fashion, that is, right in the middle of the action.
+It took off in true zombie fashion: right in the middle of the action.
 I like the way the author infuses her medical experience into the narrative.
-With the main character being a paramedic, it makes it believable and all the medic parts are on point and makes sense.
-My heart also sank for the elderly woman Ruthie who is 83 and have been bit by a zombie.
-If you are familiar with any Zombie movie / TV show, you know what that means.
-There is only a matter of time.
-Eventually, Seanna is bitten as well, rescued by SWAT and taken to a research facility but Seanna doesn’t die.
-This plays into the mysterious feel of the book as we anticipate why Seanna is different.
+The main character being a paramedic makes it believable, and all the medic parts are on point and make sense.
+My heart also sank for the elderly woman Ruthie who is 83 and has been bitten by a zombie.

-Still, Affliction is an enjoyable read and recommended for fans of Horror and books with apocalyptic themes.
+Affliction is an enjoyable read and recommended for fans of horror and books with apocalyptic themes.

 Byron brushed the lint from his uniform as he approached the home of his last client of the day.
 Walking up the steps he noticed the beautiful brick home in the well-groomed neighborhood.
 Must be HOA, he thought.
 Homeowners Associations had these rich white neighborhoods looking like no one lived in the houses and whoever lived in them certainly had no children.
 The grass is always a vibrant green and cuts in perfect lines, there is no trash on the sidewalks and although he saw dogs and cats, even their poop wasn’t visible.
 Damn.
 Byron knocked on the door and looked down at his paperwork.